 The Susan Bell Research process

-The infographic above explains our process: from Discovery Call, through our commitment to understanding you, submitting a proposal and responding to your feedback - then our onboarding process to brief our team, preparation of research materials (again with your feedback), project kick off and analysis and reporting.
+The infographic below explains our process: from Discovery Call, through our commitment to understanding you, submitting a proposal and responding to your feedback - then our onboarding process to brief our team, preparation of research materials (again with your feedback), project kick off and analysis and reporting.